Admission to the Program

 - A 3.0 GPA in all previous graduate coursework

-- A GRE (Graduate Record Examination) score of at least 1150 for the verbal and quantitative parts of the test combined
+- A GRE (Graduate Record Examination) score of at least 1150 for the verbal and quantitative parts on the old GRE test combined.
+Scores on the GRE revised teste should range from 150-162 Verbal and 140-157 Quantitative.

 - For international students, a minimum TOEFL (Test of English as a Foreign Language) score of 550 and an acceptable score on the Test of Written English (TWE).